buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceTexture.md

 The _TextureTransform_ defines a 2D transformation that is applied to the texture coordinates.
 It affects the way texture coordinates are applied to the surfaces of geometric representation itesm.
 The 2D transformation supports changes to the size, orientation, and position of textures on shapes.
 Mirroring is not allowed to be used in the _IfcCartesianTransformationOperator_

 ### Parameter
-The _Parameter_ attribute is provided to control the appearance of a multi textures.
-The applicable parameters depend on the value of the _Mode_ attribute.
-> NOTE  The applicable values for the list of _Parameter_ attributes are determined by view definitions or implementer agreements.
-It is recommended to use the source and the function fields described in ISO/IES 19775-1.2:2008 X3D Architecture and base components Edition 2, Part 1.
-See [18.4.3 MultiTexture](http://www.web3d.org/x3d/specifications/ISO-IEC-19775-1.2-X3D-AbstractSpecification/Part01/components/texturing.html#MultiTexture) for recommended values.
-> By convention, _Parameter[1]_ shall then hold the source value, _Parameter[2]_ the function value, _Parameter[3]_ the base RGB color for select operations, and _Parameter[4]_ the alpha value for select operations.

-{ .change-ifc2x4}
-> IFC4 CHANGE  New attribute added at the end of the attribute list.

 > IFC4.3.0.0 DEPRECATION This attribute is deprecated and shall no longer be used.

 ### IsMappedBy